Kevin-Nduati/Kevin-Nduati/README.md

 ### Hi there 👋
 <p>
 I am a Junior Data Scientist and software engineer.
-I enjoy anything that involves coding and open to learning new languages
+I dream it, I build it!!
 </p>

 ## Connect with me on